meowcat/MSNovelist/README.md

 submitted, bioRxiv: https://www.biorxiv.org/content/10.1101/2021.07.06.450875v1

+# 27.2.2023 Backend is down

+At the moment the CSI:FingerID service backing MSNovelist is **down**.
+We will need to retrain the model for the new service version, which will unfortunately take a while.

+Sorry for the inconvenience.

 ## Installation and use

 *MSNovelist* is provided as a Docker container for end users.
 This requires a working Docker installation on Windows or Linux; on the other hand, no other dependencies